|Alma Mater:||Oklahoma '95 and '99|

-She has coached 51 All-Pac-12/Big 12 Academic team selections (37 first team), 28 ITA Scholar-Athletes (equivalent to Academic All-Americans), 15 conference first-team selections, nine conference position champions, five ITA All-Academic Teams, two nationally ranked doubles teams that finished among the top-50, and one ITA National Sportsmanship Award (2005-06).
+Kenneally has coached 52 All-Pac-12/Big 12 Academic team selections (35 first team), 36 ITA Scholar-Athletes (equivalent to Academic All-Americans), 17 all-conference first-team selections, nine conference position champions, five ITA All-Academic Teams, one ITA National Sportsmanship Award (2005-06), and two nationally ranked doubles teams that finished among the top-50.

 In 2008, Kenneally was awarded the Colorado Professional Tennis Registry’s (PTR) Member of the Year.
 The award is based on efforts to help the game of tennis grow and for being an outstanding member of the PTR organization.

-In November 2006, Kenneally earned her most prestigious honor off the court being named the Intermountain Region USTA/ITA Community Service Award.
-Kenneally was one of 15 coaches honored for significant contributions in developing community-based tennis programs throughout the community.
+In November 2006, Kenneally earned her most prestigious honor off the court, being named the Intermountain Region USTA/ITA Community Service Award.
+Kenneally was one of 15 coaches honored for significant contributions in developing community-based tennis programs throughout the country.

-None bigger than spearheading the Tennis Marathon for Breast Cancer event where Kenneally has done for 10-straight years (thru Summer 20014) has serviced the Boulder Community and raised over $135,000 for local families.
+Kenneally’s biggest community program has been spearheading the Tennis Marathon for Breast Cancer event, which Kenneally has done for 11 straight years (through Summer 2015).
+The program has serviced the Boulder Community and raised over $135,000 for local families.
 All proceeds help the HealthLinks Foundation, a non-profit arm to HealthLinks Clinic, Inc., a therapeutic exercise and rehabilitation facility providing opportunities for healthy cancer survivorship and the Boulder Community Hospital Foundation.